FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Displays-and-Graphics.markdown

 The second form of the technology is called Electrowetting.
 This is somewhat different in that it allows more than just an "on-off" format for pixels.
 In fact these pixels can achieve gray-scale images and brighter whites and darker blacks than electrophoretic displays.
 Electrowetting is based upon controlling the shape of a droplet of dark liquid inside each cell.
 The drop of liquid acts as an optical switch.
 When no voltage is applied, the droplet sits flat on top of a hydrophobic surface.
 Thus a dark pixel (i.e. black colour) is seen.
 When a voltage is applied the droplet no longer sits flat on top of the underlying surface.
 Instead it forms a ball on top of the surface and is moved to one side of the cell.
 Thus the cell effectively becomes transparent allow the viewer to see whatever is behind (usually a white or reflective surface).

 Electrowetting displays are much faster than electrophoretic displays.
 For example, electrowetting displays are capable of playing reasonable video quality.
-However, they are very expensive and suffer from dramatic loss of visiblity in bright sunlight or similar siutations.
+However, they are very expensive and suffer from dramatic loss of visibility in bright sunlight or similar situations.

 Lastly, some e-ink displays (primarily electrophoretic-based displays) are bendable due to the plastic used to manufacture the grid of cells.
 Such bendable displays have seen low uptake, however.
 Ultimately e-ink is an innovative technology that, with time, will no doubt find its place in the market.
 It is not intended to, nor likely to, ever supplant more conventional display technologies.